 That’s because our words, whether we realize it or not, are extremely powerful!
 I can’t emphasize that enough.

 Our words have creative ability and have the power to shape our world.
 In other words, we’ll have what we say.
-The Bible says, “life and death is in the power of the tongue.”
+The Bible says, “life and death are in the power of the tongue.”

 Sadly, most of the time we don’t even pay attention to our thoughts or the things we say.
 Words today are so loose and unintentional.
 But in reality, our words are everything.